Skip to main content

 In the next section, we’ll explore a framework for guiding your employees towards development goals that do just that.

-A framework for shaping employee development goals
+A proven framework for crafting employee development goals

 1. Understand your employees